francoislegd/BSCV_ROS/README.md

 `roslaunch Our_project Turtlebot_project.launch` (second action)

+(screencap might be added)

 The Go_back and Go_back2 launch files will perform the same actions as the Project_WS launch file, but with different coordinates.

-(will add some files description too)
+`roslaunch project_ws Go_back.launch`

+The setup instruction should relaunched on the turtlebot terminal a last time in order to move the turtlebot to its departure position.

+`roslaunch Our_project Turtlebot_project.launch` (third action)

+On the workstation :

+`roslaunch project_ws Go_back2.launch`

+These are the instructions that should be launched on the terminal to run the given scenario at the beginning of the project.